 3. Plant fast-growing climbers or invest in one stand-out specimen

 Got a little more to spend?
-Using trees (see our pick of the best small trees) to create a ceiling for your garden, in the same way a pergola or gazebo would, is always going to be a cheaper option than having a whole new structure built.
+Using one of the best small trees to create a ceiling for your garden, in the same way a pergola or gazebo would, is always going to be a cheaper option than having a whole new structure built.
 Specimen plants give a garden an instant sense of substance and proportion, which is difficult to achieve otherwise.
 The same can be said for borders: instead of paying a contractor to build a fence, invest in hedges, climbing plants and grasses to define the border and increase garden privacy and security.

 Remember to use a mixture of good-value shrubs, including those that will flower, fruit or have interesting autumn foliage, such as Sarcococca confusa or Viburnum.
 Use these with a mixture of spring, summer and autumn flowering herbaceous perennials.
 These come back year after year without the need to buy again, so they are long lasting and relatively low maintenance, as well as representing great value for money.

-You can also plant many shrubs – and even some small trees – in containers, if space is tight or if you're moving and want to take them with you when you go (for an instant garden at your new home).
-Find out more about container gardening for small spaces.
+You can also plant many shrubs – and even some small trees – or even start a herb garden in containers, if space is tight or if you're moving and want to take them with you when you go (for an instant garden at your new home).

 Putting in perennials means you'll spend out just once, because they will last not just year round, but for years and years.
 Work out the total number of square metres of your planting beds and allow five shrubs or perennials for each metre.
-Shop around at garden centres and nurseries and expect to pay between £4 and £8 for a two-litre pot.
+Shop around at garden centres and nurseries and expect to pay hardly anything at all.
 Join a local gardening club and pick up knowledge and cuttings or small plants for sale at a discounted rate, saving more to make your budget go further.

 Use this pallet converted into a table as a planting table or to display a collection of pots planted out with bright blooms.
 Simple, free, effective.